srwiley/Inliner/README.md

 More complex examples, tests, and benchmarks can be found in the testfiles folder.
 Assuming you have Go version 1.4 or later installed, you can run the examples as follows: Download the repository.
 Build inliner.go.
 Move to the testfiles directory and type:

-go generate; go test -test.benchmark=”.”
+go generate; go test -test.bench=”.”

 ####Generate directives: